pcastelovigo/Algocharts.net/README.md

 6. short backend TO-DO

--Volume tracking could be done getting current round via API, estimating 24 hour before round and summing all done transfers in pool between those rounds.
+- Volume tracking could be done getting current round via API, estimating 24 hour before round and summing all done transfers in pool between those rounds.
 Volume could be calculated backwards!

--Adding multithreading to asset data fetching as it starts to be a long proccess
+- Adding multithreading to asset data fetching as it starts to be a long proccess

--Exclude bugged pools from being readed and exclude already readed assets from obtener_nombres.py would be optimal.
+- Exclude bugged pools from being readed and exclude already readed assets from obtener_nombres.py would be optimal.

--Study switching or allowing using undocumented tinyman api to get pools.
+- Study switching or allowing using undocumented tinyman api to get pools.

--Translate all variable names into English.
+- Translate all variable names into English.
 I am sorry, dudes.

 7. Fast How-to install:

-In a linux box with apache,php & mysql, as root:
+- In a linux box with apache,php & mysql, as root:

-Unpack zip
+- Unpack zip

 mkdir /scripts/ && mkdir /scripts/live/